Dylmoco/smoothr/README.md

 To enable NMI create a row in the `store_integrations` table with `gateway` set to `nmi` and store both the API key and tokenization key under the `settings` column.
-The tokenization key can be fetched anonymously via the `public.get_public_tokenization_key` function:
+The tokenization key is exposed anonymously through the `public_store_integration_credentials` view:

 ```json
 {